edgexfoundry/edgex-docs/docs_src/getting-started/tools/Ch-GUI.md

 !!!
 Note
     The GUI can now be used in secure mode as well as non-secure mode.

-See the [Getting Started](../quick-start/Ch-GettingStartedUsers#select-a-edgex-foundry-compose-file) guide for help on how to find, download and use a Docker Compose file to run EdgeX - in this case with the Sample App Service.
+See the [Getting Started using Docker](../../Ch-GettingStartedDockerUsers#select-a-edgex-foundry-compose-file) guide for help on how to find, download and use a Docker Compose file to run EdgeX - in this case with the Sample App Service.

 ### Secure mode with API Gateway token